kedro-org/kedro/docs/source/visualisation/kedro-viz_visualisation.md

 # Get started with Kedro-Viz

 [Kedro-Viz](https://github.com/kedro-org/kedro-viz) is a key part of Kedro.
-It displays data and nodes, and the connections between them, to visualise the structure of the pipelines in a Kedro project.
+It visualises the pipelines in a Kedro project by showing data, nodes, and the connections between them.

 This section assumes you are familiar with the basic Kedro concepts described in the [spaceflights tutorial](../tutorial/spaceflights_tutorial.md).
 If you have not yet worked through the tutorial, you can still follow this example.